Ghodazari Wildlife Sanctuary: Human–wildlife conflict

 The Chandrapur area faces issues with human–wildlife conflict due to the presence of tigers near villages.
 In 2017, 21 tiger deaths were recorded in Maharashtra, the highest number recorded there in ten years.
 Some of these deaths may have been related to poaching, and some were due to tigers coming into contact with electric fences erected by farmers.
-A study by NGO Wildlife Protection Survey of India, there were 84 tiger deaths in Maharashtra from 2010 to 2017, and 25 of them were due to poaching.
+A study by the NGO Wildlife Protection Survey of India, there were 84 tiger deaths in Maharashtra from 2010 to 2017, and 25 of them were due to poaching.

 Humans are sometimes the victims of this conflict in this area as well.
 Between 2006 and 2010, up to 61 people in the Chandrapur district were killed by tigers.